prince6635/springboot-demo/README.md

     * add H2 and JPA to dependencies in pom.xml, change application.properties, http://localhost:8080/h2
     * Datasource pooling: connection pool, for throughput and performance
         * tomcat-jdbc is default pooling strategy: good performance and concurrency
+    * use Flyway to migrate data
+        * add dependency in pom.xml
+        * configure flyway datasource
+        * create migration script
+        * migrate on app startup
+        * get flyway to re-run migration or Migration Checksum mismatch:
+            * Removing the version from the SCHEMA_VERSION table and marking the previous one as current